 Creating space for pollinators on your property is EASY!
 There are a variety of plant species that are native to Muskoka that can be incorporated into an existing garden, or it is also very simple to create your own garden - large or small - to enhance the natural environment on your property.

 What plants do I choose?

 There are a variety of native plants that will attract pollinator species to your Muskoka garden.
-It is important to take note of the location on your property that you are planting (example: sun vs. shade) and to consider planting a variety of species that bloom at different times of the year.
+It is important to take note of the location on your property that you are planting (example: the sun vs. shade) and to consider planting a variety of species that bloom at different times of the year.